Biology Faculty & Staff

 Dr Lewellyn received her B.S. in Biology from the University of North Carolina.
 She earned her PhD in Biomedical Sciences from the University of California, San Diego studying the process of cell division in the lab of Dr Karen Oegema.
 Dr Lewellyn then went on to do post-doctoral research at the University of Chicago with Dr Sally Horne-Badovinac.
 Dr Lewellyn’s research at Butler is focused on the cellular and developmental mechanisms that control the formation of the fruit fly egg.
 The fruit fly egg is generated from a multicellular structure called an egg chamber.
 The egg chamber is composed of a cluster of 16 germ cells (15 supporting nurse cells and 1 oocyte) that is surrounded by a layer of somatic cells called follicle cells.
 The germ cell cluster is formed through four rounds of mitosis, each of which is followed by incomplete cytokinesis.
 Instead of completely separating the two daughter cells, a connection is maintained through an intercellular bridge, which is called a ring canal.
 During the course of oogenesis, the ring canals expand ~20-fold; the stability and expansion of the ring canals is necessary to accommodate the transfer of mRNA, protein, and even organelles from the nurse cells to the developing oocyte.
 At stage 11 of oogenesis, there is a bulk transfer event that occurs in which the nurse cells squeeze their entire cytoplasmic contents into the oocyte, causing the oocyte volume to double in a ~30 minute period.
 Defects in ring canal stability and expansion block this transfer event and lead to sterility of the fly.
 The Lewellyn lab is interested in the molecular mechanisms that control formation, expansion, and stability of the ring canals.
 Because intercellular bridges are observed in the developing sperm and eggs of more complex organisms such as mammals, the fruit fly egg chamber can be used as a simple model system to study the proteins and pathways involved in intercellular bridge structure and regulation.

 A long-time and active member of the Indiana Academy of Science, Marcia was named Fellow of the Academy in 2013, and was awarded the Distinguished Service Award in 2019.
+She also serves on the organizational committee of the Indiana Plant Conservation Alliance.

-The Herbarium was recently moved into state-of-the-art space as part of the Gallahue Hall Sciences Renovation Project.
+The Herbarium was recently moved into new state-of-the-art space as part of the Gallahue Hall Sciences Renovation Project.
 For appointments to see the Herbarium, or other questions relating to the Herbarium, contact Marcia at the email or phone number posted above.

 Travis Ryan is a Professor of Biological Sciences with expertise in urban ecology and conservation biology, and he is one of the founding faculty of the Center for Urban Ecology at Butler University.
 He teaches an introductory course in the biology major curriculum (BI 230 Ecology and Evolutionary Biology – Fundamentals), organizes the sophomore seminar (BI 299 – Biology Seminar), and teaches upper level electives in Advanced Ecology (BI 418) and Conservation Biology (BI 419).
 Dr. Ryan also collaborates with Dr. Phil Villani to offer Tropical Terrestrial Biology (BI 417), an intensive field course taught over the course of two weeks in Panama, every other summer.
 Dr. Ryan’s past research focused on the conservation of amphibians and reptiles, evolutionary ecology of amphibians and the evolution of life histories, and the ecology of turtle assemblages and the spatial ecology of turtles within urban aquatic habitats.
 Working with colleagues Drs.
 Carmen Salsbury and Julia Angstmann, he helps run Indy Wildlife Watch (Instagram: @indywildwatch), which documents the density, diversity, and distribution of of wildlife throughout the greater Indianapolis region.
 This is part of a nationwide research project, the Urban Wildlife Information Network.
 He is the author of more than 40 peer-reviewed papers and book chapters, is a former Associate Editor of the Journal of Herpetology, and is a member of the Board of Editors for Urban Naturalist.
 Dr. Ryan served as chair of the Department of Biological Sciences (2013-2019), was twice elected vice chair of Faculty Senate (2016-2020), and was the faculty director of the Core Curriculum (2020-2021).
 He was appointed Associate Provost beginning July 2021.